Complete Guide to Omnichannel Logistics: Strategy, Implementation & Optimization (2024)

 When a business uses multiple channels to deliver goods to meet consumer demand, they run into the issue of handling reverse logistics.
 Reverse logistics is basically when the product has to be retired back to the producer or retailer.

-This process is quite simple in businesses that use a single channel for online sales but when you have multiple channels, it is not easy to understand which channel is best equipped to handle the returned product.
+This process is quite simple in businesses that use a single channel for online sales, but when you have multiple channels, it is not easy to understand which channel is best equipped to handle the returned product.
 This issue has the potential to make reverse logistics totally impossible.

 2. Irregular inventory restocking

-Let’s say that you have two channels for sales, a few brick-and-mortar stores, and an online shop.
-Now if your customers decide to predominantly buy from the online shop then you are left with a situation where you have an excess amount of stock in your brick-and-mortar store.
+Let’s say that you have two channels for sales: a few brick-and-mortar stores and an online shop.
+Now, if your customers decide to buy from the online shop predominantly, then you are left with a situation where you have an excess amount of stock in your brick-and-mortar store.

-Because the system relies on customer demand it becomes nearly impossible to synchronize inventory flow.
+Because the system relies on customer demand, it becomes nearly impossible to synchronize inventory flow.
 Many logistics providers have seen online warehouses completely empty and store shelves full because of this system.

 3. Tracking packages is harder